Enhancing rural development in Spain through certified wild food products

-The expansion of certification beyond wood based products to include all products originating in forests is an important area of development for PEFC.
-Following on from a previous Collaboration Fund project focused on mushrooms, we supported the development of wild food products from certified Spanish forests.
+The expansion of certification beyond wood based products to include all products originating in forests has been an important area of development for PEFC.
+Following on from our project focused on mushrooms, we supported the development of wild food products from certified Spanish forests.

 Produced in Spanish forests, nuts, mushrooms, fruits and berries, spirits, medicinal herbs, honey and Iberian pork - collectively known as wild food - are renowned products distributed around the world on national and international markets.